-- Constructing new entrances to create street-facing front entrys into the mall building.
+- Constructing new entrances to the remaining buildings.

 The City's role in the Project:

-The City is not providing any financial assistance for the construction of the project.
+The City has not provided any financial assistance for the construction of the project.
 All improvements made at the site thus far (including the work to relocate the ring road) were completed by the property owner.

 For more information on the project, please contact the Community & Economic Development Department at (630) 377-4443.